DanielaLaura/DanielaLaura.github.io/about.md

 ### Contact me

-If you have a data science question or would like to dicuss anything data science related I'm responsive directly at [manolache.laura@icloud.com](mailto:manolache.laura@icloud.com).
+If you have a data science question or would like to discuss anything data science related I'm responsive directly at [manolache.laura@icloud.com](mailto:manolache.laura@icloud.com).

 *****